MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Leave-one-domain-out sensitivity analysis

-To assess whether all five domains contribute unique information, we performed a leave-one-domain-out analysis: for each domain, we removed all instances from that domain, recomputed the 35-model leaderboard, and compared it to the full leaderboard using Spearman $\rho$, maximum rank shift, MMS spread change, and a qualitative unique-information assessment (Table~\ref{tab:domain-redundancy}).
+To assess the contribution of each domain to the overall leaderboard, we performed a leave-one-domain-out analysis.
+For each domain, all instances from that domain were removed, MMS was recomputed, and the resulting leaderboard was compared with the full-domain leaderboard using Spearman rank correlation, maximum rank shift, and change in MMS spread (Table~\ref{tab:domain-redundancy}).

-Code review is effectively redundant: removing it changes no model's rank by more than 1 position and reduces MMS spread by only 0.1 points.
-This is consistent with the high cross-domain correlations between code review and other domains ($\rho = 0.84$--$0.92$; Section~\ref{secA5}).
-Statistical reasoning, by contrast, contributes the most unique signal: its removal produces the lowest rank correlation ($\rho = 0.977$), the largest maximum rank shift (3 positions), and the greatest spread reduction ($-$0.8 points).
-Statistical reasoning is also the hardest domain (mean MMS = 55.7), which may explain its discriminative power: it separates models at the lower end of the ranking where other domains do not.
-Architecture contributes moderate unique information due to its tradeoff reasoning character, where no single correct answer exists and metacognitive demands differ qualitatively from the other four domains.
+The effect of domain removal varied across the five domains.
+Removing Code Review produced the ranking most similar to the full benchmark (\(\rho=0.995\)), with a maximum rank shift of one position and an MMS-spread change of \(-0.1\) points.
+Removing Statistical Reasoning produced the lowest rank correlation (\(\rho=0.977\)), the largest maximum rank shift (three positions), and the largest reduction in MMS spread (\(\Delta=-0.8\)).
+Removing Medical DDx, Troubleshooting, or Architecture produced correlations of \(0.986\), \(0.989\), and \(0.994\), respectively, with maximum rank shifts of two positions.
+Architecture therefore showed the most distinct cross-domain correlation pattern (Table~\ref{tab:cross-domain-correlation}) while having a comparatively small effect on the aggregate leaderboard when removed.